uni-v-cc/learn/docs/user/basics/account-token.md

 From the previous topic, you've noticed the `Your token is ✅ Active` label.
 So what does it mean?

 When adding the repository, you may notice the url is rather long.
-It contains the account token on Uni-V.CC, which is used to identify you, and what license keys you've activated on the platform.
+It contains the account token on Uni-VCC, which is used to identify you, and what license keys you've activated on the platform.

-What you also (probably) noticed inside [`VCC Token`](https://uni-v.cc/dash/tokens) tab is the `Suspend Token` and `Reset Token` buttons.
+What you also (probably) noticed inside [`VCC Token`](https://uni-vcc.app/dash/tokens) tab is the `Suspend Token` and `Reset Token` buttons.

 :::danger Important
 While account tokens are not the key to accessing your account, they are still sensitive piece of information that you should keep secure.